beatriznegreiros/fuzzycorr/README.md

 ## Folder's Description

-This repository contains the following data folders:
+This repository contains the following folders:
 - (FMAPHMM) Fuzzy Map Comparison to Assess Performance of Morphodynamic Models:
 	- analysis: Figures related to the analysis of the data, histograms, initial overviews etc.
 	- codes: